 In order to ensure that the fluid composition complies with the limits specified in this part of ISO 15859, a fluid sampling plan should be established by all the involved operators, from the production to the space vehicle interface, and approved by the final user.
 Sampling activities and test methods shall comply with all safety regulations and rules applicable to that task.
-This plan shall specify

-- the sampling points,
+This plan shall specify the sampling procedures the sampling frequency, the sampling points, the sample size,

-- the sampling procedures,

-- the sampling frequency,

-- the sample size,

 - the number of samples,

 - the test methods, and

 - the responsibilities of any involved operator.